Thai National Parks

 Diet

 They normally feed on roots, tubers, bark and fallen fruits.
-They also eat carrion and insects.
+They also eat carrion, insects, and large tropical seeds such as belonging to Chisocheton cumingianus.

 This article uses material from Wikipedia released under the Creative Commons Attribution-Share-Alike Licence 3.0.
 Eventual photos shown in this page may or may not be from Wikipedia, please see the license details for photos in photo by-lines.